ODonoghueLab/Minardo-Model/README.md

 # Extract z-scores and p-values.
 glmTukeyForEachClus.summary <- summaryGetZP(glmTukeyForEachClus, totalTimePoints=9)

-# Plot the z-scores as a heat map.
+# Plot the z-scores as a heat map (as seen in Fig. 2).
 resWithOnlySignif <- plotZP(glmTukeyForEachClus.summary)

 ```

 ![Heat map](images/Humphrey/humphrey_heatmap.png)
 Fig. 2: Heat map showing z-scores for each of the clusters (x-axis) at time-intervals (y-axis) with significant p-values.
 Z-scores at non-significant intervals are greyed out.

+The plotZP function returns a matrix, ``resWithOnlySignif``, which consists of z-scores where p-value < 0.5 (or the p-value supplied as input to the function).

 ### 4. Determine events